 4. Powerful prayers: Students love to know that someone on the outside is thinking about and praying for them.
-Many Crossroads volunteers will write out prayers for their students in their letters, and those prayers are powerful.
+Many Crossroads volunteers will write prayers for their students in their letters, and those prayers are powerful.

 “Incarceration is tough.
-Loving people, willing to pray and speak life into us is so important,” a student recently told us.
+Loving people, willing to pray and speak life into us is so important,” a student told us.

 5. Sharing hope: Sharing your testimonies and stories is a powerful way to connect with men and women in prison.
 Testimonies gives them hope that God will be faithful to them just as God has been faithful to you.

 There is one more way that writing to men and women behind bars helps.
 It helps the one who writes the letter.
 It helps you.
 Our volunteers say they grow as much as the men and women they write to behind bar.
 As a Crossroads letter writer, you will feel the blessing of giving your time and support to new believers.